 Away from work, Matt is an avid Geelong supporter and music enthusiast, as shown by his extensive vinyl record collection, displayed and played at Life Ready Physio Yokine.

-Avril graduated from the University of Western Australia in 2010 with a Bachelor of Science majoring in Anatomy before embarking on her chosen career in Physiotherapy.
-She completed her qualifications at Curtin University graduating with a Bachelor of Science in Physiotherapy with honours.
+Avril graduated from the University of Western Australia in 2010 with a Bachelor of Science majoring in Anatomy and Physiology before embarking on her chosen career in physiotherapy.
+She completed her qualifications at Curtin University graduating with a Bachelor of Science in Physiotherapy with Honours.

 Having always been interested in sport and activity, Ben chose a career in physiotherapy as he believes the two are aligned in values, along with his strong desire to help people achieve their personal goals.